Time to Dance

 Time to Dance is a 2021 Indian dance film directed by Stanley D'Costa.
-Produced by Lizelle D'Souza it features Sooraj Pancholi, Isabelle Kaif (sister of Katrina Kaif) and Waluscha De Sousa in the lead roles.
+Produced by Lizelle D'Souza it features Sooraj Pancholi, Isabelle Kaif and Waluscha De Sousa in the lead roles.
 The film was theatrically released in India on 12 March 2021.

-Synopsis
+Plot

 An injured ballroom dancer gets her hopes up when she meets the perfect dance partner.
 Overcoming her painful past, she strives to succeed without losing her heart to her new teammate.